The DESI Y1 RR Lyrae catalog I: Empirical modeling of the cyclic variation of spectroscopic properties and a chemodynamical analysis of the outer halo: The chemodynamics of the halo

 To derive the orbital parameters of the stars in our sample and their uncertainties, we employ {\it Gaia} DR3 proper motions and DESI-derived systemic velocities.
 We integrate orbits from 500 {\sc GALPY} realizations, varying the input parameters (systemic velocities, heliocentric distances, and proper motions) assuming that they follow Gaussian distributions built from the covariance matrices of the stars in the {\it Gaia} DR3 catalog.
 The parameters and their uncertainties are then estimated as the median of the resulting distributions and their 16 and 84 percentiles, respectively.
-We note that a detailed analysis of the RRLs' orbital parameters is beyond the scope of this paper, and will be presented in separate works.
+We note that a detailed analysis of the RRLs' orbital parameters is beyond the scope of this paper, and is presented in separate works \citep[][]{Medina2025b,Medina2025c}.

 Figure~\ref{fig:MDF_eccentricity} depicts the dependence of the iron abundance of our sample on Galactocentric distance, color-coded by orbital eccentricity.
 Additionally, Figure~\ref{fig:MDF_eccentricity} shows the distribution of eccentricities, for likely field and GSE RRLs.
 The figure clearly shows that the inner halo contains RRLs with eccentricities covering the entire [0,1] range, but it displays predominantly high eccentricities ($e>0.90$).
-As expected, a large number of these stars are likely members of GSE, as 35\% (2,134 RRLs) of them display GSE membership probabilities $>0.70$.
+As expected, a large number of these stars are likely members of GSE, as $\sim35$\% (2,111 RRLs) of them display GSE membership probabilities $>0.70$.
 In contrast, the outer halo ($>45$\,kpc) is characterized by a dearth of stars in radial orbits, as most of the stars at these distances have eccentricities $<0.5$.
+We note, however, that despite their relatively lower $p_{\rm GSE}$, the non-association of these stars with GSE is not conclusive.
+Using simulations tailored to reproduce the merger between a MW-like galaxy and a (GSE-like) massive satellite, for instance, \citet{Koppelman2020} found that the debris from the dwarf galaxy's disruption could exhibit a rather intricate morphology.
+This includes stars with a broad range of orbital eccentricities in both prograde and retrograde orbits, where a non-negligible fraction of accreted star particles could exhibit low eccentricities and be associated with material lost early on GSE's accretion.